 CDF The item to be created - a CDF in this case.
 There are four required arguments that must follow.
 When a CDF is created (with CDFlib), the format, encoding, and majority default to values specified when your CDF distribution was built and installed.
-Consult was proposed for those defaults installed.
 Consult your system manager for these defaults.